rafael-santiago/zacarias/CONTRIBUTING.md

 Static functions even being static must be prototyped at the beginning of the implementation file.

 Avoid using double quotes when including files in C implementation stuff (local includes).
-Headers and implemenation files should be relative to the toplevel src subdirectory.
+Headers and implemenation files should be relative to the top-level src sub-directory.

 Gotos are ok if it always move forward but never ever backward.